yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-closures-hoisting-and-oop/README.md

 ## Exercise 4 - Car

-In this exercise you are provided with a `Car` function declaration.
+In this exercise you are provided with a `Car` function constructor.
 It should have 2 properties `tank: number, fuel: string` as input and you can safely expect to be tested with valid data.
 Also you will be provided with `drive` and `stop` function declarations already implemented for you.

 Your Objective is to: